cc-hpc-itwm/tarantella/docs/source/data_parallel.rst

 Batch normalization layers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The issue of global versus local batch size particularly affects all layers, that calculate (and learn) statistics over entire batches.
+The issue of global versus local batch size particularly affects the layers that calculate (and learn) statistics over entire batches.
 A well-known example of this type of layer is
 `batch normalization <https://en.wikipedia.org/wiki/Batch_normalization>`_.